sjackman/white-spruce-organelles-paper/README.md

 + [CGAP: a new comprehensive platform for the comparative analysis of chloroplast genomes][cgap]
 + [The Mitochondrial Genome of the Gymnosperm Cycas taitungensis Contains a Novel Family of Short Interspersed Elements, Bpu Sequences, and Abundant RNA Editing Sites][ctaitungensis]
 + [Automatic annotation of organellar genomes with DOGMA][dogma]
++ [Automated generation of heuristics for biological sequence comparison][exonerate]
 + [MAKER-P: a tool-kit for the rapid creation, management, and quality control of plant genome annotations][maker]
 + [The Norway spruce genome sequence and conifer genome evolution][norwayspruce]
 + [OrganellarGenomeDRAW (OGDRAW): a tool for the easy generation of high-quality custom graphical maps of plastid and mitochondrial genomes][ogdraw]